Snoyark/Testing/WIP.md

 ### `foaf:depiction <https://ontology-assets.data.world/icons/__file__>;`

-An image that depicts the type of entity this is (left is used as default).
+An image that depicts the type of entity this is.

 ##### Case: `foaf:depiction <https://ontology-assets.data.world/icons/icon-geo.svg>;`